gilles-moreau/deamon/README.md

 Distributed application based on Slurm.
 Individual node (or process) can be run on machines located in the same flat LAN.
 A multicast discovery algorithm builds the cluster.

-This constitutes the core architecture on which any distributed system can be built.
+This constitutes the core architecture on which a distributed system can be built.
 Next step is to include FUSE to build a distributed file system.

 ## Architecture